ALF-eV/Association/DE-RSE-Proposal.md

 - Transparency thingies: Maybe we should think about a public yearly report about how we distributed this money.
 We could even go so far as having that as a requirement for participation.
 - We should strive to work on the networking aspects and extend the collaborations beyond germany at least across europe.
 - Is it a requirement that the host institution is somehow germany based?
 If we emphasize the networking aspect I would say no. If a possible funder requires it, then maybe yes...
 - What do we call the funds we hand out?
-Stipends seems to have benn the wording
+Stipends seems to have been the best wording.
 - We should forward the offer for stipends also to the other national RSE chapters, maybe also post them here: https://society-rse.org/careers/vacancies/
 - standardization: NFDI4RSE has another venue of acting across the disciplines.